Mahmud-cse/HealthCare-Website-Client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts

-In the project you can run:
- *You can Book a virtual video call with our expert doctor
+ 1.You can Book a virtual video call with our expert doctor